 - Active participation of young people: Through work with educators, community organizations, and governments, we help design programs and resources that equip youth to be active citizens.
 Our skills-building approach to youth development empowers young people to find positive outlets for their energies, solve personal and societal problems, and make their communities stronger.

 - Sustainability and lasting impact: We partner with local individuals and organizations and give them the practical tools they need to independently sustain their programs.
 We are proud of the fact that Street Law programs—developed with our input and resources but run independently—continue to thrive in countries and communities around the world

-Since 1986, Street Law has implemented a range of projects throughout Africa, the Americas, Asia, Europe, and the Middle East.
+Since 1986, Street Law has implemented a range of projects in more than 40 countries throughout Africa, the Americas, Asia, Europe, and the Middle East.
 Check out our program map to learn more about our diverse historical portfolio of work outside of the U.S.

 We believe that a well-informed public who are knowledgeable about legal matters and confident in their ability to navigate civic processes is critical to a functioning democracy.
 Unfortunately, in too many communities around the world, legal education is reserved for the select few who go to law schools.
 The wider public rarely have the opportunity to learn about practical legal and civic matters that are pertinent to their lives and are, therefore, ill prepared to fully engage in their communities.

 Street Law’s public legal education programs are changing that.
 We provide opportunities for young people to not only learn about the law but build their ability and confidence to engage in their democracies.
 Our programs utilize law students and legal professionals to teach practical and applicable legal matters to high school students.
 Over 200 law schools around the world have taken our idea of law school-based public legal education and have run with it to provide high-quality law-related education to a wide array of students.